vectorgrp/sil-kit/Demos/CEthernet/README.md

 The Demo expects a path to the configuration variable and the participant's name ("EthernetReaderWriter") as arguments.
 > ./IbDemoCEthernet IbConfig_DemoEthernet_SingleParticipant.json  EthernetReaderWriter

+The demo needs a running IbRegistry to be functional.
+It can be started by running the following command.
+> ./IbRegistry IbConfig_DemoEthernet_SingleParticipant.json